chrishayuk/a2a-session-manager/README.md

 ## Overview

-A2A Session Manager provides a comprehensive solution for tracking, persisting, and analyzing AI-based conversations and interactions.
+chuk session manager provides a comprehensive solution for tracking, persisting, and analyzing AI-based conversations and interactions.
 Whether you're building a simple chatbot or a complex agent-to-agent system, this library offers the building blocks to manage conversation state, hierarchy, and token usage.

 ## Features